Use forwarders to get your data

 2. Configure the forwarders to send data to the peer nodes

 10.10.10.1:9997.
-You do this in the forwarder's outputs.conf file, as described in "Configure forwarders with outputs.conf" in the Distributed Deployment Manual.
+You do this in the forwarder's outputs.conf file, as described in "Configure forwarders with outputs.conf" in the Forwarding Data manual.
 To specify the receiving peer, set the

 server attribute, like this:

-The receiving port that you specify here is the port described in step 1.
+The receiving port that you specify here is the port configured in step 1.

-To set up the forwarder to use load-balancing, so that the data goes to multiple peer nodes in sequence, you specify each receiving peer in the load-balanced group.
+To set up the forwarder to use load-balancing, so that the data goes to multiple peer nodes in sequence, you configure a load-balanced group of receiving peers.
 For example, this attribute/value pair in

 outputs.conf specifies a load-balanced group of three peers:

-To learn more about configuring load balancing, read "Set up load balancing" in the Distributed Deployment Manual.
+To learn more about configuring load balancing, read "Set up load balancing" in the Forwarding Data manual.

 Note: There are several other ways that you can specify a forwarder's receiving peer(s).
 For example:

-- You can specify the receiving peer during forwarder deployment (for Windows forwarders only), as described in "Deploy a Windows forwarder manually" in the Distributed Deployment Manual.
+- You can specify the receiving peer during forwarder deployment (for Windows forwarders only), as described in "Deploy a Windows forwarder manually" in the Forwarding Data manual.

 - You can specify the receiver with the CLI command

-add forward-server, as described in "Deploy a *nix forwarder manually" in the Distributed Deployment Manual.
+add forward-server, as described in "Deploy a *nix forwarder manually" in the Forwarding Data manual.